RobWelbourn/Twilio-Tools-2/README.md

 --version                   show program's version number and exit --log {debug,info,warning}  set logging level
 ```
 Add a filename to the command line prefixed by '@' if you wish to place parameters in a file, one parameter per line.
-A parameter file to get a minimal set of fields neccessary to do CPS analysis would contain the following line:
+A parameter file to get a minimal set of fields necessary to do CPS analysis would contain the following line:

 ```
 --fields=sid,date_created,direction,queue_time
 ```

 ## countcps.py
-This script takes a CDR file and produces another CSV file, containing call counts for one second slices of the time period.
+This script takes a CDR file and produces another CSV file, containing call counts for one-second slices of the time period.
 The script can ingest CDR files from various sources: the above `getcdrs.py` script; downloads from the Twilio console or the internal Monkey portal; Looker SQL queries on the Twilio data warehouse; or CDRs produced by external systems for customers looking to move workloads onto Twilio.

 ```
 usage: countcps.py [-h] [-s START] [-e END] [-t {auto,header,positional}]